 After creating Product models we can also create ProductCustomField in the same order according to our suitability.

 Adding Snipcart Configuration Settings:

-Wagtail provides a lot of facilities such as, we can update the Snipcart API key directly form the Wagtail’s dashboard.
-For this we will need to add site settings in models.py by importing a module and then adding a few lines as mentioned below:
+Wagtail provides a lot of facilities such as, we can update the Snipcart API key directly from Wagtail’s dashboard.
+For this, we will need to add site settings in models.py by importing a module and then adding a few lines as mentioned below:

 As we have created models, now in case of any updations we need to propagate these changes.
 For this purpose we need database migrations using (terminal) commands: